|

 differences in contributory variables such as low intelligence, lack of

+empathy, aggressive acting out, and impulsive lack of foresight.
 The United Nations has a lot of indexes; another one is the HDI (that

 is, Human Development Index).
 The HDI is meant to index a bunch of desirable